-I learned subsequently, from my colleague Councillor Thiersch, that the method of taking impressions of human limbs on sooted paper was already frequently applied for anatomical and surgical purposes.
-In the judgment of Herr Thiersch, who had taken a great number of such impressions of feet of different persons for comparison with that obtained by us, the impression produced in the presence of Mr. Slade is that of a man's foot which had been tightly compressed by the make of the shoe, so that, as often happens, one toe is pressed over the two next, and thus only four toes touch the sooted surface on imposition of the foot, as is also the case on the photograph.
+I learned subsequently, from my colleague, Councillor Thiersch, that the method of taking impressions of human limbs on sooted paper was already frequently applied for anatomical and surgical In the judgment of Herr Thiersch, who had taken a purposes. great number of such impressions of feet of different persons for comparison from that obtained by us, the impression produced in the presence of Mr. Slade is that of a man's foot which had been tightly compressed by the make of the shoe, so that, as often happens, one toe is pressed over the two next, and thus only four toes touch the sooted surface on imposition of the foot, as is also the case on the photograph.
 Herr Thiersch showed me the impression of a human foot in which likewise only four toes appeared in the way denoted.
-To fix these soot-impressions, it is only requisite to pass them through a thin alcoholic solution of shelllac.
-With reference to the greatly abbreviated length of the foot in proportion to its breadth, Herr Thiersch remarked that this could be effected by not putting down the heel and the fore part of the foot at the same time.
-In fact, he showed me an impression of a foot in which a nearly similar abbreviation had been produced in this way.
-If upon these observations it should be supposed that Mr. Slade had himself produced the impression by putting on his foot in this way, it must first be assumed that he was able to draw off and on his shoes and stockings without application of his hands (which were all along observed by us upon the table); and secondly, that he was so expert in the imposition of his foot on a narrowly limited space (the surface of the slate), that, without seeing this surface, he could, nevertheless, always hit upon it with accuracy.
-This, certainly, would presuppose a large practice in Mr. Slade for the object intended, and thereby it must be conjectured that he had been used to bring forward this experiment.
-Putting aside his lively astonishment and his assurance that such phenomena had never yet been observed in his presence, up to the present time I am not aware of any published accounts of Mr. Slade's production of similar facts.† That Slade's stockings had not been cut away underneath for this purpose -as was conjectured by some "men of science" in Leipzig, who in unimportant things accept our physical observations with absolute confidence, but in reference to the foregoing have not hesitated to instruct us in the elementary rules for instituting exact observations-of that, as already mentioned, we satisfied ourselves immediately after the experiment.
+To fix these soot impressions, it is only requisite to pass them through a thin alcoholic solution of shellac.
+With reference to the greatly abbreviated length of the foot in proportion to its breadth.
+Herr Thiersch remarked that this could be effected by not putting down the heel and the fore part of the foot at the same time.
+In fact, he showed me an impression of a foot in which a nearly similar abbreviation had been produced in If upon these observations it should be supposed that this way.
+Mr. Slade had himself produced the impression by putting on his foot in this way, it must first be assumed that he was able to draw off and on his shoes and stockings without application of his hands (which were all along observed by us upon the table); and secondly, that he was so expert in the imposition of his foot on a narrowly limited space (the surface of the slate) that, without seeing this surface, he could, nevertheless, always hit upon it with accu-This, certainly, would presuppose a large practice in Mr. racy.
+Slade for the object intended, and thereby it must be conjectured that he had been used to bring forward this experiment.
+Putting aside his lively astonishment and his assurance that such phenomena had never yet been observed in his presence, up to the present time I am not aware of any published accounts of Mr. Slade's production of similar facts.† That Slade's stockings had not been cut away underneath for this purpose - as was conjectured by some "men of science" in Leipsic, who in unimportant things accept our physical observations with absolute confidence, but in reference to the foregoing have not hesitated to instruct us in the elementary rules for instituting exact observations - of that as already mentioned, we satisfied ourselves immediately after the experiment.

-Meanwhile, to meet all such doubts (and the attempts at explanation are scarcely less wonderful than are the facts themselves), I proposed to Mr. Slade an experiment which, according to the theory of the four-
+Meanwhile, to meet all such doubts (and the attempts at explanation are scarcely less wonderful than are the facts themselves), I proposed to Mr. Slade an experiment which, according to the theory of the four-dimensional space, must easily succeed.
+In fact, if the effects observed by us proceed from intelligent beings occupying (welche sich befinden), in the absolute space, places which in the direction of the fourth dimension lie near the places occupied by Mr. Slade and us in the three-dimensional space, ‡ and therefore